 East of Estes Park about two miles is Hermit Park Open Space, a Larimer County recreation area with access to the national forest trails.
-In addition to camping, cabins and hiking, mountain bikers can access the bike-friendly Homestead Meadows Connector Trail.
+In addition to camping, cabins and hiking, mountain bikers can access the bike-friendly Moose Meadows Connector Trail.
 This trail is 1.1 mile within Hermit Park, connecting to 12 miles of national forest trail.
-Find additional information, including maps, directions and access fees at Larimer.org.
+Plus, don't miss out on the new Limber Pine Trail.
+Find additional information, including maps, directions and access fees at here.

 The one sweet spot for mountain biking enthusiasts in Rocky Mountain National Park is Old Fall River Road.
 Once open for the summer, this is a cars-only, one-way gravel road that climbs to the Alpine Visitor Center.
 However, mountain bikers flock to the switchbacks before and after the seasonal vehicle period to take advantage of the amazing views and unique thrills.